Mindful Yoga Academy

 By the end of the course, you will have the skills and knowledge to deepen your personal practice.
 Existing Yoga Teachers will also have wonderful new teaching skills to add to existing classes, along with new business opportunities with Mindful Yin and MBSR Restorative Yoga Therapy classes.
 This includes the key elements of MBSR Mindfulness-based Stress Reduction meditation as they relate to Mindful Yin and MBSR Restorative Yoga Therapy.

 Mindful Yin Yoga -

 Yin Yoga is part of the original Hatha Yoga tradition, and some say it was the original practice.
 Mindful Yin Yoga combines the influences of traditional Hatha Yoga with modern Mindfulness practices to improve health and well-being.

-Yin Yoga is the relaxed practices of floor postures for three to five minutes (sometimes more) It emphasizes the connective tissue of the hips, thighs, pelvis and lower spine.
+Yin Yoga is the practice of floor postures held for three to five minutes (sometimes more) It emphasizes the connective tissue of the hips, thighs, pelvis and lower spine.
 By drawing awareness away from the muscles and deeper into the bones a deep level of relaxation can be achieved.